-Cooperation Point #12.
-"Reaching agreement to minimize the cost of privilege reviews may now be easier in light Federal Rule of Evidence 502."
+^{117.} See also The Sedona Conference, Cooperation Guidance for Litigators & In-House Counsel, THE SEDONA CONFERENCE, at 15 (March 2011), available at https://thesedonaconference.org/download-pub/465 (Cooperation Point #12 provides: "Reaching agreement to minimize the cost of privilege reviews may now be easier under Federal Rule of Evidence 502.").
 The parties should be guided by the concept of reasonableness embodied in Fed.
 R. Evid.
 502, The Sedona Conference commentaries, and case law.
 They should balance the chance of inadvertent production with the burden of eliminating inadvertent production.

-To this end, parties should utilize Fed.
-R. Evid.
-502 to attempt to agree upon protocols, processes, tools, and technologies to limit the costs and burdens of the identification, review and logging of privileged information.
-Outlined herein are examples of strategies that some parties, commentators, or courts have either adopted or urged their adoption that can dramatically reduce the cost and burden associated with privilege review and logging.
+strategies that some parties, commentators, or courts have either adopted or urged their adoption, which can dramatically reduce the cost and burden associated with privilege review and logging.
 The strategies listed are by no means exhaustive, and there are certainly other strategies that parties can design and pursue to facilitate the identification and logging of privileged ESI.

 Exclusion of custodians from the logging process.
 Certain custodians are only likely to have information relevant to the claims and defenses of a particular matter that came to their attention after the litigation commenced or as part of the litigation process.
 The information they possess, therefore, is likely to be privileged.
 Examples of such custodians might include outside litigation counsel or in-house counsel responsible for the litigation.
-The burden of identifying and logging privilege information can be substantially reduced not having to identify and log privileged information from such custodians.
+The burden of identifying and logging privilege information can be substantially reduced by not having to identify and log privileged information from such custodians.

 Exclusion of documents generated after the date the litigation commenced.
-Another strategy to reduce the burden of privilege review is not being required to identify or log privileged information generated by or sent to the litigation team after the date of the filing of the lawsuit or litigation is reasonably anticipated.
-Many documents generated after that date often fall within work product protection as they relate to the prosecution or defense of the litigation.
-Some court rules expressly exclude these records from the obligation to log privileged information.
+Another strategy to reduce the burden of privilege review is to omit the requirement to identify or log privileged information generated by or sent to the litigation team after the date of the filing of the lawsuit or when litigation is reasonably anticipated.
+Many documents generated after that date often fall within work-product protection as they relate to the prosecution or defense of the litigation.
+Some court rules expressly exclude these records from the privilege log obligation.
 Of course, each litigation varies and there may very well be categories of relevant information generated after the date of the commencement of the litigation that should be produced.